nicolechao/springboard-data-science/Capstone 2/Data Wrangling/README.md

 ## Approach
 Using pandas to load, analyze & clean data.

+1. Drop duplicate data points.
-1. Remove '\n' which represents newline in tweets.
+2. Remove '\n' which represents newline in tweets.
-2. Remove URLs in tweets.
+3. Remove URLs in tweets using regular expression.

 ## Deliverables